sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

 `$ history | grep ssh`

 **/**
-The backslash is used to escape characters which are otherwise reserved for special purposes (i.e. most of the symbols we are talking about in this section!)
+The backslash symbol is used to escape characters which are otherwise reserved for special purposes (i.e. most of the symbols we are talking about in this section!)
 A common use for the backslash is to escape spaces in file or folder names e.g.
 `cd ~/Desktop/my\ folder\ with\ spaces\ in\ the\ title/`

 **#**